ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

 </tr>
 <tr>
 <td>Certificate Policy (CP)</td>
 <td>A document that states the different actors of a public key infrastructure (PKI), specifying their roles and their duties.
-Its content and structure is described in <a href="https://www.google.com/url?q=http://tools.ietf.org/html/rfc3647&amp;sa=D&amp;ust=1511528238479000&amp;usg=AFQjCNFMsjGhJ07-eBa3EtHJgXJUt52B_g">IETF RFC3647</a> [Ref.16].
+Its content and structure is described in <a href="https://tools.ietf.org/html/rfc3647">IETF RFC3647</a> [Ref.16].
 This is often a legal document forming part of a contract.</td>
 </tr>
 <tr>
 <td>Certificate Practice Statement (CPS)</td>
 <td>A document from a Certificate Authority which describes their practice for issuing and managing public key certificates in line with the root CA Certificate Policy. .
-Its content and structure is described in <a href="https://www.google.com/url?q=http://tools.ietf.org/html/rfc3647&amp;sa=D&amp;ust=1511528238480000&amp;usg=AFQjCNF1JTt2EMR0p2Fm6Pr8LyyARataAA">IETF RFC3647</a> [Ref.16].</td>
+Its content and structure is described in <a href="https://tools.ietf.org/html/rfc3647">IETF RFC3647</a> [Ref.16].</td>
 </tr>
 <tr>
 <td>Certificate Revocation List (CRL)</td>
 <td>A signed list of certificates (or more specifically, a list of serial numbers for certificates) that have been revoked before they expire, and therefore, entities presenting those (revoked) certificates should no longer be trusted.
-CRL is described in IETF RFC5280 [Ref.17].</td>
+CRL is described in <a href="https://tools.ietf.org/html/rfc5280">IETF RFC5280</a> [Ref.17].</td>
 </tr>
 <tr>
 <td>Online Certificate Status Protocol (OCSP)</td>
 <td>An Internet protocol used for obtaining the revocation status of an X.509 digital certificate.
-It is described in <a href="https://www.google.com/url?q=http://tools.ietf.org/html/rfc6960&amp;sa=D&amp;ust=1511528238482000&amp;usg=AFQjCNF5b1vxJebOyRmrRtNooxqskPOoJg">IETF RFC 6960</a> [Ref.18]</td>
+It is described in <a href="https://tools.ietf.org/html/rfc6960">IETF RFC 6960</a> [Ref.18]</td>
 </tr>
 <tr>
 <td>Trust Anchor</td>